mhwlng/kiosk-server/README.md

 </Target>
 ```

-alternatively, you could also copy all the files using pscp, that comes with putty:
+Alternatively, you could also copy all the files using pscp, that comes with putty:

 ```
 Target Name="PiCopy" AfterTargets="AfterPublish">